aluxian/Messenger-for-Desktop/README.md

     $ gulp pack:win32:portable

-The installer can only be created on Windows machines until [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows) works with [wine](https://www.winehq.org/).
+These tasks only work on Windows machines due to their dependencies: [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows) and Microsoft's SignTool.

 ### Linux